CTPSSTAFF/bp-prototype-ol/README.md

 arcitecture which may have been relatively up-to-date at that time, but antiquated by current /(2023\) standards.
 In particular:
-* It uses Cold Fusion Markup Language \(__CFML__\) as the 'middleware' or 'glue' between the client code running in a web browser and the backing database
+* It uses Cold Fusion Markup Language \(__CFML__\) as the 'middleware' or 'glue' between the client code running in a web browser and the backing database running on a server
-* It uses the Google Maps API to implement the 'mapping' functionality in the web client In addition:
 * Since some time in the mid-2010s CTPS has used __Railo__ as its CFML 'engine'.
 * Railo is an open-source implementation of CFML
 * Work on the Railo project was suspended sometime in the late 2010s; the project is no longer supported, and it is no longer possible to even obtain an 'install image' for it
+* It uses the Google Maps API to implement the 'mapping' functionality in the web client
 * Code in the web client was written in 'early 2000s style' JavaScript: for example, it makes no use of JavaScript support libraries, even libraries such as __jQuery__ which are regarded as fundamental.